You have the right to:

 - Requesting an itemized and detailed explanation of your Hospital statement;

 - Timely notice prior to termination of your eligibility for reimbursement by any third party payor for the cost of your care.

-- Preparing Advanced Directives and expecting Hospital compliance.
+- Preparing Advanced Directives or Durable Power of Attorneys and expecting Hospital compliance;

 - Your request for or refusal of treatment.